PMH-BC® Exam - Psychiatric-Mental Health Nursing - Board Certified

 PMH-BC Exam Dates and Costs

-The Psychiatric-Mental Health Nurse Board Certification (PMH-BC) exam is available year-round, allowing candidates to apply at any time without specific application windows.
-Once the application is approved, candidates will receive an Authorization to Test (ATT) notice, granting a 120-day window to schedule and take the exam through Prometric.
+Candidates can apply for the PMH-BC exam at any time since it is available year-round.
+Once the application is approved, candidates receive an Authorization to Test (ATT) notice.
+Candidates get a 120-day window to schedule and take the exam through Prometric.

-Number of Questions: The PMH-BC exam includes 150 questions, of which 125 are scored, and 25 are pretest questions.
-These are unscored questions and do not affect the final score.
+- Number of Questions: The PMH-BC exam consists of 150 questions.
+Out of 150, 125 questions are scored, and the remaining 25 are pretest questions.
+These are unscored questions, and they do not affect your final score.

-Exam Statistics: Comprehensive statistics, including annual pass rates and the number of candidates who took the exam, can be found on the ANCC's Certification webpage.
+Exam Statistics: Detailed statistics, such as the annual pass rate, number of candidates taking the exam, etc., can be found on the website of the ANCC.

-Score Reporting: Test results are pass or fail.
-Candidates can view their pass/fail result online via the Prometric Report Validation Portal after completing the exam.
+Score Reporting: Results are either pass or fail.
+Candidates will be able to check their results online through the Prometric Report validation portal after completing the exam.
 If you fail, your score report will include diagnostic information for each content area of the test.

 PMH-BC Exam Proctoring

-The PMH-BC exam is administered by the American Nurses Credentialing Center (ANCC) in partnership with Prometric.
-Candidates can take the exam at one of Prometric's testing centers which are available across various locations.
-This traditional method involves attending a physical location to complete the exam under supervised conditions.
-Currently, Live Remote Proctoring (LRP) is not available for ANCC certification exams, including the PMH-BC.
+The PMH-BC exam is administered by the ANCC - American Nurses Credentialing Center, in partnership with Prometric.
+Candidates can take the exam from one of the Prometric test centers.
+Test centers are available at various locations.
+Candidates are expected to attend a physical location to complete the exam under supervised conditions.
+Currently, the Live Remote Proctoring (LRP) option is not available for ANCC certification exams.

-BoardCerts carefully designs its practice questions to align with the PMH-BC exam blueprint, ensuring comprehensive coverage of the topics candidates will encounter on the test.
-The question bank is developed using the same authoritative resources that form the foundation of the official exam.
-This structured approach provides candidates with a targeted and effective preparation experience.
+Question Bank: BoardCerts designs its practice questions carefully to align with the exam blueprint of the PMH-BC Exam.
+Our experts ensure that they cover the key topics that candidates will face in the test.
+Question banks are developed using the same authoritative sources that are the foundation of the official exam.
+As a result of this structured approach, we are able to provide targeted and effective preparation experiences to our users.

 PMH-BC Certification Renewal

-Active RN License: Maintain a current, active registered nurse (RN) license in a U.S. state or territory or hold the legally recognized equivalent in another country.
+Active RN License: Candidate must maintain a current, active Registered Nurse (RN) license in the state or territory of the United States, OR hold a legally recognized equivalent from another country.

-Professional Development: Complete 75 continuing education (CE) hours in psychiatric-mental health nursing.
-These hours must be relevant to the certification specialty and align with ANCC's guidelines.
+Professional Development: Candidate must complete 75 hours of Continuing Education (CE) in psychiatric-mental health nursing.
+These hours must be related to certification specialty and align with the guidelines of the ANCC.

 Renewal Categories: In addition to CE hours, you must fulfill at least one of the following professional development activities:

-- Academic Credits: Complete graduate-level coursework in psychiatric-mental health nursing.
+- Academic Credits: Candidate must complete graduate-level coursework in psychiatric mental health nursing.

-- Presentations: Deliver professional presentations related to psychiatric-mental health nursing.
+- Presentations: Candidate must deliver professional presentations related to the topic of psychiatric-mental health nursing.

-- Quality Improvement Projects: Participate in projects aimed at improving psychiatric-mental health nursing practices.
+- Quality Improvement Projects: Candidate must participate in the projects that are aimed at improving psychiatric-mental health nursing practices.

-- Preceptor Hours: Serve as a preceptor, providing clinical supervision to nursing students or new nurses in psychiatric-mental health settings.
+- Preceptor Hours: Candidate must serve as a preceptor, providing clinical supervision to the nursing students or new nurses in psychiatric-mental health settings.

-- Practice Hours: Accumulate a specified number of practice hours in psychiatric-mental health nursing.
+- Practice Hours: Candidate must accumulate a specified number of practice hours in psychiatric-mental health nursing.

-- Professional Service: Engage in volunteer or leadership roles within relevant professional organizations.
+- Professional Services: Candidate must engage themselves in volunteer or leadership roles within the relevant professional organizations.

-- Publications: Author or co-author articles, research papers, or books pertinent to psychiatric-mental health nursing.
+- Publications: Candidate must author or co-author articles, research papers, or books relevant to psychiatric-mental health nursing.

 - Retesting: Opt to retake and pass the PMH-BC certification exam.

-For detailed information on each renewal category and to ensure you meet all necessary criteria, please refer to the ANCC's official certification renewal page.
+Detailed information on each renewal category can be found on the ANCC official certification renewal page.

-- Practicing sample questions is a crucial part of PMH-BC exam preparation, helping you become familiar with the exam format, question style, and key content areas.
-The BoardCerts PMH-BC Question Bank offers high-quality, exam-focused sample questions that align with the PMH-BC exam blueprint, ensuring you are well-prepared and confident on test day.
+- Practice questions are very important for PMH-BC Exam preparation.
+It helps you to become aware of the exam format, question style, and key content areas.
+BoardCerts PMH-BC Question Bank provides you with high-quality, exam-focused sample questions that align with the PMH-BC Exam blueprint.

-- Access Sample Questions: Practice with sample questions from the BoardCerts PMH-BC question bank here.
-These questions are crafted to reflect the level of application and difficulty found on the PMH-BC exam.
+- You can access the BoardCerts PMH-BC practice questions here.
+These questions are designed to reflect the difficulty level of the real PMH-BC Exam.